bcmjianglab/cn_project/patchseq/M-clusters/README.md

 ### stems length calculations:

-The stem (from soma to the first branch point of a dendrite) length was manually calculated the.
-Stem_max/Stem_min/Stem_mean (in micrometer) represent the maximum, minimum and the mean values of the stem lengths of all the dendrites of a cell.
+The stem (from soma to the first branch point of a dendrite) length was manually calculated.
+The Stem_max/Stem_min/Stem_mean (in micrometer) represent the maximum, minimum and the mean values of the stem lengths of all the dendrites of a cell.
 If a cell has only one dendrite, these three parameters will be same.

 ![image](https://user-images.githubusercontent.com/42681557/224118282-860f79aa-8b43-4660-af70-d8ed691db061.png)